All You Need To Know About Managing Repeat DUI Offenses And Penalties

 An administrative suspension of a person’s driver’s license is typically carried out by the Department of Motor Vehicles or DMV.
 It should be noted that this is separate from the suspension that may be imposed if convicted of an offense by a judicial court.

 The period of suspension can differ and the amount of times you have been charged.
 For example, a first-time offender can have their license suspended for a period of 90 days and a second charge will face a one-year suspension.
 Individuals who do not submit to chemical testing voluntarily will still have to face a minimum one year license suspension.

 Are There Penalties For Underage Drinking and Driving?

 Yes, there are penalties for underage drinking and driving.
 The police exercise a zero tolerance approach when dealing with people aged 21-years and younger presenting any alcohol in their system.
 Penalties for first-time offenders can include substantial fines and even jail time, along with a mandatory license suspension of at least 2 years.

 The ramifications are severe.
 If you or a loved one is charged with an alcohol driving offense (DUI), you need an experience attorney to see you through this.
-Robert A. Dodell, Attorney At Law, has over thirty years experience.
-Call him today for a free initial consultation.
+Contact Robert A. Dodell, Attorney at Law, directly by email or by calling 480-860-4321 now for a free initial consultation.
 Robert personally answers his own telephone and he will personally handle your case.